lucky7xz/drako/README.md

 ## Navigation

 - **Grid Navigation:** Use w/a/s/d/arrow keys or vim keys (h, j, k, l) to move around the grid.
 You can also use number keys for col/row if pressed in sequence.
+Eg. pressing 3 and 4 in quick sequence, will move the cursor to the 3rd column - 4th row.
 - **Switch Profile:** Use `Alt` + number keys (`1`-`9`) to switch directly to a profile.
 The modifier can be changed in the configuration.
 - **Prifile Inventory:** Use `i` to open the profile inventory to add/remove profiles from your rotation.
 - **Lock Current Profile:** Press `r` to lock or unlock the current profile.